nfzhou/aoc/README.md

 # aoc
-Examples for "Advant of Code".
+Programs in Picat for some of the "Advant of Code" problems.